 - The frequency with which you brush your teeth is also a vital aspect of good dental health.
 We recommend brushing and flossing at least twice every day to keep up with the pace of plaque accumulation.
 When possible, brush your teeth 20-30 minutes after eating, as well.

-Storing Your Toothbrush
+Storing Your Toothbrush with Care

 - If you have a toothbrush holder that completely conceals your toothbrush, be sure not to seal the brush in the holder with wet bristles.
 The moisture and lack of oxygen can create a hospitable environment for fungi and bacteria to develop on your toothbrush’s bristles.
 Thoroughly dry your toothbrush after every use, and leave the cap slightly open to allow air to flow through the brush holder.